leonardr/botfriend/sample-bots/postcards/README.md

 This is the official code, but only three sample postcards are included, plus the metadata for a fourth card that is not present.

+Use the backlog-load script to load the backlog.

+$ ./backlog-load --config=sample-bots --bot=postcards --file=sample-bots/postcards/backlog.ndjson

 This example demonstrates some advanced features of botfriend:

 * You can load posts with attachments into the backlog.
 If a post